openbridge/wordpress/README.md

 * Annoyed by having to use an army of cache plugins to get a functioning site?
 * Sick of being in a shared server with a dozen other WordPress sites?

-**This is a perfect opportunity to get a WordPress Stack that provides an automated, super fast solution for those who to maximize performance and prefer dedicated WordPress installs**.
+**This is a perfect opportunity to get a WordPress Stack that provides an automated, super fast solution for those who want to maximize performance and prefer dedicated WordPress installs**.

 ##  Why the Openbridge Wordpress Stack?